robertjskelton/robertjskelton.github.io/_posts/2021-04-30-ferrari-360-april-2021-data.markdown

 ![April 2021](/images/360-april2021/trans.png)

 And this is the current Price vs Miles chart.
-The highest miled 360 I've seen had about 80k miles on it, though it was listed for much higher than expected.
+The highest mile 360 I've seen had about 80k miles on it, though it was listed for much higher than expected.
 It's still for sale, and has been for a while.
 There is a cluster of them for sale in the 20-30k mile range.

 ![April 2021](/images/360-april2021/miles.png)